tuan-nv0505/Snake-Q-learning/README.md

 In this project, I focused only on the Q-learning algorithm.
 You can check out my Snake game with DQL implementation on my GitHub ([Snake Deep Q-learning](https://github.com/tuan-nv0505/Snake-double-deep-Q-learning)).

+⭐ If you find this project interesting or helpful, please consider giving it a star on GitHub — it really motivates me to keep improving and sharing more AI projects!

 <p align="left" >
     <img src="demo/demo.gif">
     <i>Result</i>